AdwaitB/ticket-viewer/README.md

 ### How to run the application

 1. Clone this repository.
 This requires Java JDK to be installed.
+Check if JAVA_HOME environment variable is set correctly before proceeding.
-2. Now add your api along with username and password to ```src/main/resources/credentials.properties```.
+2. Now add your tickets api along with username and password to ```src/main/resources/credentials.properties```.
    1. The first line must contain the API.
    2. Second line should have the username.
    3. Third line will contain the password.